What you’ll learn

 - Replace negative thoughts with more balanced ones.
 Instead of “I’ll always be an addict,” try “I am a person in recovery, working toward a better future.”

-Recovery can feel isolating, especially if you’ve lost relationships due to addiction.
-But healing is easier when you have people in your corner who see you for who you are now, not who you used to be.
+Recovery can feel isolating, especially if you’ve lost relationships due to substance use.
+But healing is easier when you have people in your corner who see you for who you are right now, not who you used to be.

 - Find a support group where you can connect with others who understand your journey.